ttetrafon/practice/unreal engine/actors.md

 # Actors

+- Anything placed in a _scene_ is an _actor_.

 ## Types of Actors

 ### Actor

-- The generic actor from which all other actor inherit their properties.
+- The generic actor from which all other actors inherit their properties.

 ### Pawn